sustainable-computing/VPP-Contracts/README.md

 ## Contract formulation and Results Analysis

 ### Contract :handshake:
 `contracts.py` This is where the optimization problem for contracts is solved, that is Eqn.
-8. :balance_scale:
+8.

 ### 1OptimizationRuntime :chart_with_upwards_trend:
 This notebook measures and compares the runtime of solving Eqn.
 7 & 8